 My experiences haven’t all been negative, however.
 Though sometimes painful, I have grown through unhealthy group dynamics and have also experienced the joy of spiritually growing in safe space and humble teaching.

-In my experience, some of the best support I received was from my teacher Daniel, who empowered me to find my own direct connection with Spirit and to trust my own intuition.
+Some of the best support I received was from my teacher Daniel, who empowered me to find my own direct connection with Spirit and to trust my own intuition.
 He modeled ways of being in community and leadership with personal integrity.
 He helped me connect to my innate wisdom, held space for all of who I am and listened intently to my concerns or issues.
 He was willing to be human, lead from the heart and learn from his mistakes, which is something I respect and admire.

 Taking our Power Back with Self-Trust